vinisalazar/cv/index.md

 Biologist turned programmer focusing on the marine environment, specially microbial ecology.
 I am passionate about the oceans, microbes, computers and teaching programming to other biologists and scientists.

-If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/">Lattes</a> page listed above (available in Portuguese only).
+If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/361505026219311">Lattes page</a> listed above (available in Portuguese only).
 Feel free to reach out by e-mail or through my GitHub profile.

 ## Currently